nataliesediva/english-for-designers/00-year-end-review/index.md

 ## 6) What’s one thing you learned about yourself?

-That I need to continouslly work with the level of my confidence, so I can have more stable mindset:)
+That I need to continuously work on the level of my confidence, so I can have a more stable mindset:)

 ## 7) What’s one thing you could have done better?

-In retrospective, I can say there were things that deserved more attention and commintment.
+In retrospective, I can say there were things that deserved more attention and commitment.
 I wish that I could have been more active and be more expressive in the class as I wanted to.
-In the same time trying to balance the work and school life was challanging and I've done what I could.
+At the same time trying to balance the work and school life was challenging and I’ve done what I could.

 ## 8) What’s one thing I could have done better?